 Eye relief it has is about 3.4 inches which is quite good.
 It goes better with a cantilever mount.

 One thing that you mustn’t forget is how sharp the edges are.
 If you don’t have a sharp edge it will be a disaster for you in high magnification.
 The visual you will get will be blurry and fuzzy which will shatter your shooting experience.
 But this scope offers you great edge-to-edge clarity, quite fascinating!

 With Clear glass, good light transmission this is just a beauty overall!

 - Low battery life.

 Well, the first thing that I should talk about this scope is the packaging it comes in.
 Beautiful matte black box with golden writing just looks breathtaking.
-It contains owners manual, sticker, a piece of written information on custom dial system, and a cover.
+It contains the owner’s manual, sticker, a piece of written information on the custom dial system, and a cover.

 One of its’ key features is that it’s extremely lightweight.
 It’s only 13.1 ounces which is incredible for the scope of this class.
 Its 1-inch tube makes it one of the best scope for 300 win mag elk hunting sessions.